foxbunny/javascript-by-example/README.md

 ## Literate modules

 The markdown modules are literate JavaScript modules.
-They are made executable with the use of [literatejs](https://github.com/foxbunny/literatejs) program.
+They are made executable using the [literatejs](https://github.com/foxbunny/literatejs) program.
 There is some boilerplate code in the [run.js](./run.js) script if you are curious.

 ## License